13 Powerful Things Surviving a Terrorist Attack Taught Me About Life

 Realizing that you can actually control a lot of what you let into your world.

 You don’t have to know everything and be aware of every current event.
 Bottled water isn’t poisonous.
 All men are not cheaters.
 We still have not been hit with nuclear missiles.
 It’s OK to occasionally turn off the negative news and skip the articles your friend is always sending.
 When you need to, block out the mental noise: Don’t let your mind be an open door for chaotic thoughts that other people try to shove in there.
-Watch out for these silent signs that you could have post-traumatic stress disorder.

 Knowing that when someone is hurtful, nasty, or rude, they are probably suffering.